pinax-network/firehose-antelope/README.md

 # Firehose on Antelope
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+This is the Antelope chain-specific implementation part of firehose-core and enables both Firehose and Substreams on Antelope chains with native blocks.

+## For Developers

 This is Streamingfast's [Firehose](https://firehose.streamingfast.io) implementation adapted for Antelope chains, effectively enabling [Substreams](https://substreams.streamingfast.io) on all Antelope chains.